observatorycontrolsystem/observatorycontrolsystem.github.io/index.md

 # Questions?

-_This project is funded by the Heising-Simons Foundation._
+You can reach out us at [ocs@lco.global](mailto:ocs@lco.global).

+_The Open Source Observatory Control System Project is managed by Las Cumbres Observatory, with generous financial support from the [Heising-Simons Foundation](https://www.hsfoundation.org/)._